Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 The first component we want to build is the “Text Teaser” Component.
 The requirements from the customer design team are as follows:

 - 2-column centered layout
-- Maximum width of 1320 pixels
 - Within the first column there is a **headline (h2)** and a **sub-headline (h3)**.
 - In the second column, there is a **paragraph text** with formatted text that can be handled by a rich text editor.
+- Maximum width of 1320 pixels
 - Use Roboto font for the headlines
 - Use Open Sans font for the paragraph font.

-`TODO: Roboto important?
-Will that be covered in another tutorial?
-Isn't covered here explicitly?`

-This is what your component will look like when it is finished:
+This is what your component should look like when it is finished:

 `INSERT SCREENSHOT OF COMPONENT DESIGN`

+In this tutorial you will focus on creating the initial definition of the component with the 2-column layout and the desired elements.
+The specific design requirements for styling will be covered in a later tutorial.

 ## Organizing components using collections

 To structure the components a bit, you can use collections.
-That helps you to navigate the components in the Component builder, but also later in Pages.
-You will now create a new collection named "Basic Components" to hold your new component.
+Collections help you to navigate the components in the Component builder, but also later in Pages.
+You will now create a new collection named "Basic Components" to hold any components you will create.

 1. To begin, open the Sitecore Cloud Portal (https://portal.sitecorecloud.io) and log in.